dpacassi/disable-javascript/README.md

 - In the project's root folder: Run `./push-to-mobile.sh`
 - In Firefox in your mobile device: Access `file:///storage/emulated/0` and select the `disable-javascript@pacassi.ch.xpi` file

-## Contribution guidelines / support
+## Contribution guidelines
 If you want to contribute in any way or simply report bugs, please have a look at the [contribution guidelines](CONTRIBUTING.md) first.
 Thank you!

+## Support this project
+If you want to support this project, please think about making a small [contribution](https://www.paypal.me/dpacassi/5), thank you!

 ## Future plans
 Feature proposals are being added as [issues on GitHub](../../issues).